 5 – Compassion also looked serious

 We spent an afternoon touring Gihembe and learning more about what it’s like to be a refugee.
-We didn’t see a fancy, comfortable, scenic place.
-The camp, which has existed since 1996 and houses 13,000 residents, sits upon orange dirt without paved roads.
+The camp, which has existed since 1996 and houses 13,000 Congolese residents, sits upon orange dirt without paved roads.
 “Temporary” homes are built out of clay with tarp roofs, despite the fact that residents have lived there for decades.
-Refugee camps must be constructed under certain guidelines, and homes are built as temporary dwellings.
+Humanitarian service providers must construct refugee camps under certain guidelines, and can only build homes as temporary dwellings.

 Children played with a soccer ball made of rags.
-Their library lacked books, and the youth center doesn’t offer programs to the children anymore.
+Their library lacked books, and the youth center doesn’t offer programs anymore.

 6 – Compassion looked like innovation and accountability

-If Alight and other organizations can implement and scale some of our compassionate solutions, the ripple effect can impact millions of displaced people around the world.
+If Alight and other organizations can implement and scale some of our compassionate solutions, the effect can impact millions of displaced people around the world.
+I truly believe we’re creating a ripple that will extend and reach us all.